 Treatments with an emphasis to control the symptoms of psoriasis are common, as a search for a cure continues.
 Ointments, phototherapy, and prescription drugs are available by prescription, but many sufferers look to alternative therapy to help relieve their symptoms.

 There are many health conditions where emotional factors play a significant role and hypnosis can offer some relief.
 Why is this?
 Our emotional states may appear to arise autonomously, in a way that is outside our control.
 It is true that an emotional response is not a conscious behaviour, however clear evidence suggests that we can modify the nature, intensity and duration of such responses with hypnosis.
-We could refer to the skin as the “mirror of the mind” which may well reflect the external manifestation of an internal conflict.
+We could also refer to the skin as the “mirror of the mind” which may well reflect the external manifestation of an internal conflict.

 Hypnosis can be helpful treating this disease when it has a psychosomatic aspect and is triggered by stress.
 In dermatology, the observation has been that by giving appropriate suggestions during the hypnotic trance, a decrease of the psoriasis has been the result.

 Studies show a very high recovery rate: 38 % saw recovery with psychoanalysis after 600 sessions, 72% saw recovery with behaviour therapy after 22 sessions, and 93% saw recovery with hypnotherapy after 6 sessions.